OCR4all/LAREX/README.md

 See sections and chapters about _Segmentation_, _Ground Truth Correction_ and _Post Correction_.

 ## Configuration ##
-LAREX contains a configuration file ([`src/webapp/WEB-INF/larex.properties`](https://github.com/OCR4all/LAREX/blob/master/src/main/webapp/WEB-INF/larex.properties)) with a few settings that can be set before running the application.
+LAREX contains a configuration file ([`src/main/resources/application.properties`](https://github.com/OCR4all/LAREX/blob/master/src/main/resources/application.properties)) with various settings.

+### Spring Boot Configuration
+Standard Spring Boot properties can be configured:
+- `server.port`: Application port (default: 8080)
+- `server.servlet.session.timeout`: Session timeout
+- `spring.servlet.multipart.max-file-size`: Maximum file upload size

+### LAREX Specific Configuration

 ### bookpath ###
-The setting *bookpath* sets the file path of the books folder.
+The setting *larex.bookpath* sets the file path of the books folder.

-e.g. `bookpath=/home/user/books` (Linux)
+e.g. `larex.bookpath=/home/user/books` (Linux)

-e.g. `bookpath=C:\Users\user\Documents\books` (Windows)
+e.g. `larex.bookpath=C:\\Users\\user\\Documents\\books` (Windows)

 LAREX will load the books from this folder.

-[default <Larex>/src/main/webapp/resources/books]
+[default: src/main/webapp/resources/books]

 ### localsave ###
-The setting *localsave* tells the application how to handle results locally when saved.
+The setting *larex.localsave* tells the application how to handle results locally when saved.

 _Please note_:
 To work properly in local mode it's required that the `Page@imageFilename`-attribute matches the actual filename (apart from the extension).
 This label will be used for local storage.